jet/dotnet-templates/propulsion-projector/README.md

         $env:PROPULSION_KAFKA_BROKER="instance.kafka.example.com:9092" # or use -b

         # `-g default` defines the Projector Group identity - each id has separated state in the aux container (aka LeaseId)
-        # `-m 1000` sets the change feed maximum document limit to 1000
         # `-t topic0` identifies the Kafka topic to which the Projector should write
         # cosmos specifies the source (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
+        # `-md 1000` sets the change feed maximum document limit to 1000
-        dotnet run -- -g default -m 1000 -t topic0 cosmos
+        dotnet run -- -g default -t topic0 cosmos -md 1000

-        # (assuming you've scaled up enough to have >1 physical partition range, you can run a second instance in a second console with the same arguments)
+        # (assuming you've scaled up enough to have >1 physical partition range, you can run a second instance [in a second console] with the same arguments)

-3. To create a Consumer, use `dotnet new proConsumer`
+3. To create a Consumer, use `dotnet new proConsumer` or `dotnet new proReactor --source kafkaEventSpans`
 //#else

 2. To run an instance of the Projector: